Week 1 NFL picks: Look for Patriots to continue success as home favorites

 • At Saints (-6 1/2) over Texans, 34-23: Drew Brees, a stout offensive line and mucho threats makes New Orleans nearly guaranteed to score 30 points, especially at home.
 Deshaun Watson has less to work with after DeAndre Hopkins.
 The injury loss of running back Lamar Miller really hurts, and the Texans’ offensive line, even with Laremy Tunsil, still figures to struggle against the Saints’ rush.

-• Broncos (-2 1/2) over At Raiders, 24-16: Give me Denver’s defense in a pick-’em game, whether Antonio Brown plays or not after a tiff with GM Mike Mayock.
+• Broncos (-2 1/2) over At Raiders, 24-16: Give me Denver’s defense in a pick-’em game, especially with Antonio Brown getting released by Oakland on Saturday.
 Von Miller and Bradley Chubb will be all over (and through) Oakland’s subpar front wall, and Joe Flacco has a chance to put on an I-ain’t-done-yet show vs. Jon Gruden’s secondary.
 The Broncos win an eighth straight opener.

 Last year: 179-75-2 overall; 145-104-7 vs. spread